Lullabot/amp-library/README.md

  - Converts some non-amp elements to their AMP equivalents automatically
     - An `<img>` tag is automatically converted to an `<amp-img>` tag
     - An `<iframe>` tag is converted to an `<amp-iframe>`
-    - Standard twitter embed code is converted to an `<amp-twitter>` tag
+    - [Standard twitter embed code](https://raw.githubusercontent.com/Lullabot/amp-library/master/test-html/twitter-fragment.html) is converted to an `<amp-twitter>` tag. _Note_: the conversion will work even if no `<script>` tag was provided after the embed code (as shown in the example).
-    - Standard instagram embed code is converted to an `<amp-instagram>` tag
+    - [Standard instagram embed code](https://raw.githubusercontent.com/Lullabot/amp-library/master/test-html/instagram-fragment.html) is converted to an `<amp-instagram>` tag. _Note_: the conversion will work even if no `<script>` tag was provided after the embed code (as shown in the example).
+    - More such automatic conversions are planned for the future
 - Provides both a console and programmatic interface with which to call the library.
 It works like this: the programmer/user provides some HTML and we return (1) The AMPized HTML (2) A list of warnings reported by the Validator (3) A list of fixes/tag conversions made by the library

 ### Use Cases